matteosoo/Traveling-Salesman-Problem/README.md

 | case 3      | 0.0000283 s | 0.0000882 s | 0.0006351 s | 0.0044859 s | 0.0319539 s | 0.2293398 s | 2.4864314 s | 28.3131065 s | 344.7347412 s | >900  s | >900  s |
 |  Average           |      0.0000239 s       |        0.0000883 s     |      0.0005794 s       |  0.0040755 s           |    0.0307964 s         |  0.2420882 s           |    2.4380784 s         |  27.8453846 s            |   348.8494873 s            |   >900 s      |    >900 s     |

-- Brach & Bound method with MacBook Pro with 2.4 GHz Quad-Core Intel Core i5
+- Branch & Bound method with MacBook Pro with 2.4 GHz Quad-Core Intel Core i5
+    - Time complexity: The worst case complexity of Branch and Bound remains same as that of the Brute Force clearly because in worst case, we may never get a chance to prune a node.
+Whereas, in practice it performs very well depending on the different instance of the TSP.
+The complexity also depends on the choice of the bounding function as they are the ones deciding how many nodes to be pruned.

 | Branch & Bound | n=5 | n=6  | n=7 | n=8 | n=9 | n=10 | n=11 | n=12 | n=13 | n=14 | n=15 |
 | ----------- | --- | ---- | --- | --- | --- | ---- | ---- | ---- | ---- | ---- | ---- |